 → Have you experienced a downfall time of your tennis career?

 Answer: Several times throughout my junior career I have experienced rough patches.
-Even if they sometimes seem to permanently stay rough, I manage to get through them.
+Even if they sometimes seem to stay rough permanently, I manage to get through them.
 Enduring, getting through, and learning from them has strengthened me as a person and as a player.

 → Biggest Challenges, How to manage it?